protocol/launchpad/content/en/curriculum/dev-tools/network-indexer/index.md

 ![Peer ID](ipfspeerid.png)

 ### Set Up an index-provider Node

+The index-provider should be run as a sidecar to both post an announcements on libp2p that they have new data (the CID and other metadata), and make it possible for the indexer to make a connection & transmit the data from your local machine behind a firewall without having to set up port forwarding.

 See [https://github.com/ipni/index-provider#install](https://github.com/filecoin-project/index-provider#install) for full instructions on run a standalone provider daemon instance.